bclindner/python-xls-csv-convert/README.md

 pip install -r requirements.txt
 ```

-You can now launch the script - run this command with the directory of the XLS
+You can now launch the script - run this command with the directory of the XLSX
 file as an argument:

 ```ps1